Laravel: Interview Questions and Answers

 What is throttle middleware, and how do you use it?

-Throttle middleware is a builtin middleware in Laravel, that is used to limit the number of request by a client, in a certain time period.
+Throttle middleware is a built-in middleware in Laravel, that is used to limit the number of requests by a client, in a certain time period.

 Route::get('/customers', [CustomerController::class, 'index'])->middleware('throttle:60,1');